 - 1. The result of a written examination or practical exercise is published via SIS within 20 working days.
 This will be done by BOZ (Office of Educational Affairs). - a.
 The examiner will determine the result of a written examination within 15 working days after the examination and notify BOZ of the result. - b.
 No rights can be derived from examination results published on the LMS or communicated via any medium other than SIS. - 2.
-The result of an oral examination is made known to the student within one working day in the form of authorized proof of the result by the examiner. - 3.
+The examiner will inform the student of the result within at most 1 working day after conducting the oral test.
+If the oral test is part of a series of oral tests for the same study unit, which take place on more than one working day.
+In that case, the examiner determines the result within one working day after the conclusion of the series of oral tests. - 3.
 If the result for a study unit is based on multiple tests, the date of completion of the final test will count as the examination date. - 4.
-Should the examiner be unable to meet the terms described in Paragraphs 1 and 2 due to extraordinary circumstances, he/she must inform the Examination Board of this, providing reasons for this situation.
+Should the examiner be unable to meet the terms described in Paragraphs 1 and 2 due to extraordinary circumstances, they must inform the Examination Board of this, providing reasons for this situation.
 The student is then informed of the delay by the Examination Board as soon as possible, whereby a new deadline for the result will also be made known.
 If the Examination Board is of the opinion that the examiner has not met his/her obligations, it may appoint another examiner to ascertain the result of the examination. - 5.
 If a second examination is planned shortly after the first, the results of the first examination will be published at least five working days prior to the second examination.